 After big or interesting fights, tell the players that they have the opportunity to harvest something magical.
 Let them tell a story about what they want to do.
 Assign the treasure based on the best story that is told.
 Use this method for freeform theatrical play groups that trust each other.
 Encourage stories that build bonds between characters or give the item to someone else.
 A winning story might be something like this barbarian's:

 I pull my axe out of the dragon's skull, and with savage yells of triumph, use it to start butchering my fallen foe.
 I break its spine, and then cut open its side, and then I cut out the rib that was closest to its heart.
 This gives me a staff made of a rib, with the bones of the spine still attached.
 I take this bloody trophy over to the wizard, and hold it out, saying, "If you use this as your magic focus, instead of that sissy wand, you will draw upon the primal power of dragonkind.
 Are you willing to leave your dry books behind and get your hands dirty?"

 4. Skill Based

-After each encounter, all players decide what and how they want to loot, and roll a check, using any appropriate skill or tool proficiencies.
+After an encounter, all players decide what and how they want to loot, and roll a check, using any appropriate skill or tool proficiencies.
 The check represents over ten minutes of sustained work, not a single action, so treat this as a downtime action and do not let them use anything that would boost skill checks temporarily.
 However, you can give inspiration, and allow them to take advantage on the roll, if they tell a good story about what they are doing.

-Allow them to turn the materials into magic items as in the Consensus Budgeting method.
-You can add an optional twist of requiring an additional skill check for magic item construction.
 Have them expend materials equal to half the base cost of the item, and roll a check.
 If they beat the DC, they get an item.
 Otherwise, the materials are wasted.